kenthua/firebase-text-mod-function/README.md

+Tested some javascript promise conditions with functions.
+As noted in doSomething, onDBEntryUpdate, doSomethingPromisedWrapped, updates

 # Text Moderation with Cloud Functions

 This template shows how to perform server side moderation of text written to a Firebase DB.